Copypants/flapi/README.md

 ## Examples
 Using this module within express or any other node server framework should be fairly straight forward.
 I've provided a simple example within the [wiki](https://github.com/joelongstreet/flapi/wiki/Simple-Express-Example) of this project.
-One of the primary goals of this example is to demonstarte the importance of persisting the `oauth_token` and the `oauth_token_secret`.
+One of the primary goals of this example is to demonstrate the importance of persisting the `oauth_token` and the `oauth_token_secret`.